hyperbrew/bolt-uxp/README.md

 If you're interested in supporting this open-source project, please [contact the Hyper Brew team](https://hyperbrew.co/contact/).

+## Support

+### Free Support

+If you have questions with getting started using Bolt UXP, feel free to ask and discuss in our free Discord community [Discord Community](https://discord.gg/PC3EvvuRbc).

+### Paid Support

+If your team is interested in paid consulting or development with Bolt UXP, please [contact the Hyper Brew team](https://hyperbrew.co/contact/).
+More info on our [Adobe Plugin Development & Consulting Services](https://hyperbrew.co/landings/boost-development)

 ## Prerequisites

 - [Node.js 18](https://nodejs.org/en/) or later